techexpert0119/jobalerts-bot/README.md

    This will give you options to:
    - Send a job alert with an "I've Applied!" button
    - Send a daily report (will reset the application counter)
+   - Run in auto-send mode to send reminders at regular intervals

 4. Available API endpoints:
    - Send a job alert: `GET /slack/send_alert`
    - Daily job report: `GET /slack/daily_report`
    - Slack actions webhook: `POST /slack/actions`

+## Deployment

+### Railway

+This application is configured to run on Railway.

+1. Create a new project in Railway
+2. Connect to your GitHub repository
+3. Add the following environment variables:
+   - `SLACK_BOT_TOKEN`
+   - `JOB_ALERTS_CHANNEL`
+   - `DAILY_REPORT_CHANNEL`
+   - `DAILY_TARGET_COUNT` (optional)
+   - `DEBUG=False` (recommended for production)

+Railway will automatically detect the Procfile and run the application.

+### Other Platforms

+To deploy on other platforms, make sure to:

+1. Set the required environment variables
+2. Install the dependencies from requirements.txt
+3. Run the application with `python run.py`

 ## Daily Application Target

-The application is configured with a daily target of 80 job applications.
-You can modify this in `app/config.py` by changing the `DAILY_TARGET_COUNT` value.
+The application is configured with a daily target number of job applications (default: 60).
+You can modify this by changing the `DAILY_TARGET_COUNT` environment variable.

 The daily report shows:

-- Current count vs. target (e.g., 65/80)
+- Current count vs. target (e.g., 45/60)
 - Progress percentage
 - Status message based on achievement level
 - Automatic counter reset after the report is sent